How To Run A Linux Command Every X Seconds Forever

-Also, you can display the contents of a directory change which is owned by a particular user (Ex.ostechnix).
+Also, you can display the contents of a directory change which is owned by a particular user (Ex.sk).

 To display the memory details, run:

-To display the output of du command every 10 seconds, you could use:
+To display the output of du command every 10 seconds, you can use:

 You know now how to run a command every X seconds using Watch command.
 Generally, Watch command is used for monitoring disk usage and memory usage.
-Do not confuse this command with other monitoring tools.
+Please do not confuse this command with other monitoring tools.
 This command is intend to execute a command every particular second forever, until you manually stops it.

 For more details, I recommend you to refer man pages.

 And, that’s all for now.
-If you find this guide useful, please spend few seconds to share it on your social networks and support OSTechNix.
+If you find this guide useful, please spend few seconds to share it on your social, professional networks and support OSTechNix.
 More good stuffs to come.
 Stay tuned!